 If you have received injuries because of driver negligence, you should contact a qualified and experienced personal injury lawyer who understands the complexities of personal injury law and insurance company procedures.
 It’s important to start the process as soon as possible so that the statutes of limitations doesn’t prevent you from filing a claim.

-Although side impact collisions are often serious, even minor collisions can cause debilitating and chronic injuries.
 If you are injured in a collision, it’s important to start formal health care treatment as soon as possible because it improves your ability to heal completely from the injury.
 Unfortunately, many people injured in collisions, despite their best efforts, do not fully recover from their injuries.

 Head on Impact

 Head on impacts are the most deadly of all collisions.
 They also are a high percentage of the cases that we deal with, including cases in which one or more of the people involved die as a result of the impact.
 But for those who don’t, the collision can often be devastating, causing serious injuries, lifelong disability, and the need for permanent ongoing care.
 Often times, these cases also raise other important issues in a legal case because the oncoming driver was under the influence of drugs or alcohol.